 One issue the NPS covers is ‘environmental net gain’, ie leaving ‘the natural environment in a measurably better state than before’.
 This is an issue that comes up a lot on other projects, and I am a little sceptical that one can legally include development that goes beyond offsetting impacts of a development, since it has lost its association with the development.
 Something to think about in this and other cases, for it is surely desirable, but starts looking a bit bribeish if you’re not careful.

 Judicial review of highway route announcement

-Sefton Borough Council challenged the ‘preferred route announcement’ for Highways England’s (HE) Port of Liverpool access project, but was unsuccessful.
+Sefton Borough Council challenged the ‘preferred route announcement’ for National Highways’s (HE) Port of Liverpool access project, but was unsuccessful.
 The judgment can be found here.

-Of note, this was the first time Highways England has been judicially reviewed in its three and a half year existence, and it was agreed that it could be judicially reviewed.
+Of note, this was the first time National Highways has been judicially reviewed in its three and a half year existence, and it was agreed that it could be judicially reviewed.

 Sefton argued that HE should have included a tunnel option in its consultation.
 Quite a lot of the arguments were about what HE was obliged to do under its licence.

 The judge concluded that HE was entitled not to include the tunnel option in its consultation, having given clear reasons that it was too expensive and poor value for money.
 It helped that dismissed options such as the tunnel could still be argued by parties responding to the consultation even if they weren’t amongst the options that were being put.
 The judge also noted that there would be a statutory consultation and an opportunity to make representations on the Development Consent Order application where the tunnel could be re-argued.